vidaud/seta/seta-doc/docs/index.md

 * The **frontend**

-* The **flask-server** one
+* The **flask-server**

 **Seta-frontend** is an *React* standard workspace enabled application.

-**Seta-middleware** is a standard `maven-archetype-webapp`

-**Seta-flask-server** is a Flask application

 The frontend module contains all the static resources that make up the UI business logic.

-The middleware module contains all the java sources and acts as a proxy / integration layer towards the backend.
+**Seta-middleware** is a standard `maven-archetype-webapp`, contains all the java sources and acts as a proxy / integration layer towards the backend.

-The flask-server module contains all the python sources and acts as a proxy / authentication layer towards the backend.
+**Seta-flask-server** is a Flask application, contains all the python sources and acts as a proxy / authentication layer towards the backend.

-All static resources that ensue from `ng build seta-web -c=<environment>` of the the frontend module are copied inside the flask-server **seta-ui** folder's module.
+All static resources that ensure from `ng build seta-web -c=<environment>` of the the frontend module are copied inside the flask-server **seta-ui** folder's module.

 The end result is a ***seta-flask-server*** folder that contains a Flask application that can be deployed on any web container.

-Flask configurations files are:
+The Flask configurations files are:

  - seta-flask-server/config.py

  - seta-flask-server/.env

- React configuration files are:
+The React configuration files are:

  - package.json